 WorkSafeBC provides incentive payments to COR-certified companies in good standing.
 Employers who earn the OHS COR receive a rebate of 10% of their WorkSafeBC base assessment.
-This rebate is paid in the year following COR certification.
+Employers who earn the RTW COR receive an additional rebate of 5% of their base assessment.
+These rebates are paid in the year following COR certification.
 Incentive payments are calculated using a company's assessable payroll and the base rate for each CU for the incentive year.
 Employers who obtain the OHS COR will receive an incentive payment using the following calculation:

-Employer's reported assessable payroll x CU base rate + by \$100 of assessable payroll x 10%
+Employer's reported assessable payroll x CU base rate ÷ by \$100 of assessable payroll x 10%